DoctorWkt/CSCvon8/journal.md

  + how many NOPs do I need to guarantee the CPU will start?
  + what extra "wait" microinstructions can I remove and keep it working?

+Three NOPs is not enough.
+Six seems to be fine even at 3.57MHz.
+Now the tricky question: what's wrong with the microcode?
+I've added a microinstruction before the one that does the Jump, and also one afterwards.
+I'll take one out.
+Which one?
+Let's try the one after the Jump.

+That was a good guess. signedprint.s is still working at 3.57MHz.
+I think I'll leave the microcode as it is for now.
+Will I ever come back and try and figure out why?
+Who knows?
+Right now I'm satisfied that the CPU is working solidly at 3.57MHz.